Managing cardiogenic shock

 Video transcript

 While increasing heart rate may improve cardiac output, increasing stroke volume may also be beneficial.
-A low stroke volume may also be the result of a variety of different conditions, including ischemia, cardiomyopathy, hypercalcemia, or the presence of a toxin.
+A low stroke volume may also be the result of a variety of different conditions, including ischemia, cardiomyopathy, hypocalcemia, or the presence of a toxin.
 Mechanical considerations like hypovolemia or obstruction may also decrease the stroke volume.